jasonjayoo/readme-generator/README.md

   * [Tests] (#tests)
   * [Questions] (#questions)

+  ## License:
+  undefined

   ## Description:
-  me
+  none

   ## Installation:
-  me
+  none

   ## Usage:
-  me

-  ## License:
-  undefined
+  none

   ## How to Contribute:
-  me
+  none

   ## Tests:
-  me
+  none

   ## Questions:
-  If you have any questions about this repository, open an issue or contact me directly at me.
-You can find more of my work at [me](https://github.com/me).
+  If you have any questions about this repository, open an issue or contact me directly at none.
+You can find more of my work at [none](https://github.com/none).